dyorg/slim-token-authentication/README.md

 ## Example

-See how use it on [/example](https://github.com/dyorg/slim-token-authentication/tree/master/example)
+See how use it on [/example](https://github.com/dyorg/slim-token-authentication/tree/master/example).

+## License

+The MIT License (MIT).
+Please see [License File](LICENSE.md) for more information.

+## Credits

+This middleware was created based on [PSR-7 JWT Authentication Middleware](https://github.com/tuupola/slim-jwt-auth).